headmastersquall/caatinga/README.md

 ## Introduction
 Backup program written in python.

-A backup program used for making full system backups to locally mounted media.
-Each time a backup is performed, a new snapshot of the file system is created.
-This creates a history of all files on your system allowing you to restore files from any point in time.
-Snapshots are created using hard links, making each backup takes a minimal amount of disk space and time to execute.
-This efficiency allows backups to be ran frequently in a command scheduler to insure current data is always backed up.
+This program creates full system backups to locally mounted media.
+Each backup that is performed creates a new snapshot of the filesystem.
+This will build a history of all your files and allows you to restore files from any point in time.
+Snapshots are created using hard links.
+This makes each backup take a minimal amount of disk space and time to execute.
+Since a new snapshot can be created efficiently, they can be ran frequently in a command scheduler, such as cron, to insure current data is always backed up.

 If remote backups are desired, a filesystem from a remote computer can be mounted locally using http://fuse.sourceforge.net/sshfs.html.
-This requires a remote machine to have ssh running and a user account defined that will be used for backup purposes.
+This requires a remote machine to have an SSH daemon running and a user account available for backup purposes.

 This program is compatible with python versions 2.6 or newer, including 3.x.